28 Sept 2018

-- Full bond.
-Full bond is extended to the import of materials and parts by bonded factories and warehouses, the import of materials and parts under counterpart export processing contracts, as well as the import of materials and parts supplied by foreign clients.
+Full bond: Full bond is extended to the import of materials and parts by bonded factories and warehouses, the import of materials and parts under counterpart export processing contracts, as well as the import of materials and parts supplied by foreign clients.

 (d) Customs Declaration

-- Release of goods.
-Customs will stamp the “Release” seal on the relevant freight documents and one of the customs declaration forms after completing the necessary formalities.
+Release of goods: Customs will stamp the “Release” seal on the relevant freight documents and one of the customs declaration forms after completing the necessary formalities.

-(e) Verification and Cancellation of Export
+(e) Export Verification and Write-off

 Domestic Sale of Materials, Parts and Finished Products